AbrarAdnan/Data-Driven-Ranking-of-Top-CS-Universities/README.md

 ```bash
 git clone https://github.com/AbrarAdnan/University-data-scraper.git
 ```
-3. Initialize and activate the virtual environment
+3. Initialize and activate the virtual environment after navigating into the project folder

 On Windows:
 ```bash